kundajelab/atac_dnase_pipelines/INSTALL.md

 ### Installation instruction (genome data)

 Install genome data for a specific genome `[GENOME]`.
 Currently `hg19` and `mm9` are available.
 Specify a directory `[DATA_DIR]` to download/process all genome data.
 A species file generated on `[DATA_DIR]` will be automatically added to your `./default.env` so that the pipeline knows that you have installed genome data using `install_genome_data.sh`.
 If you want to install both genomes (`hg19` and `mm9`), make sure that you use the same directory `[DATA_DIR]` for them.
 Each genome data will be installed on `[DATA_DIR]/[GENOME]`.
 If you use other BDS pipelines, it is recommended to use the same directory `[DATA_DIR]` to save disk space.

+`./install_genome_data.sh` can take longer than an hour for downloading data and building bowtie2 index.
 ```
 $ ./install_genome_data.sh [GENOME] [DATA_DIR]
 ```